 The Mahmoudi Scholarship for Justice

-It seeks talent irrespective of background in order to assist young scholars to advance justice as a means to build a global community based on unity and oneness.
+The Mahmoudi Scholarship welcomes African or Asian youth from diverse backgrounds in order to encourage young scholars to advance justice as a means to building a global community based on unity and oneness of humanity.

-This scholarship offers one full term’s tuition and accommodation fees at selected secondary schools in Asia and Africa.
-Interested candidates must submit an application for the annual scholarship by 21 August.
-Following review by an independent panel, the results will be publicly announced on 27 December each year.
+This scholarship offers US$ 350 towards tuition and accommodation fees at secondary schools in Asia or Africa.
+Interested candidates must submit an application between 21 August and 21 November each year.
+Following review by an independent committee, the results are publicly announced on 27 December each year.

 About the Scholarship